 Project volume: EUR 1,25 Mio.

-Project partners: Province of Gelderland (NL), University of Duiburg-Essen (DE), Municipality of Lahr (DE), SiTI Turin (IT) and Uniontrasporti (IT)
+Project partners: Province of Gelderland (NL), University of Duisburg-Essen (DE), Municipality of Lahr (DE), SiTI Turin (IT) and Uniontrasporti (IT)

 Problems of Rail Infrastructure Today